MariannePERAUD/Udacity_Project_2_Data_wrangling_with_sql/README.md

 # Udacity_Project_2_Data_wrangling_with_sql

-Repository contains files supporting Udacity Data wrangling project with sql about Annecy area, in France :
+Repository contains six files supporting Udacity Data wrangling project with sql about Annecy area, in France :

-  Annecy.jpg : a picture of Annecy town ;
+  Annecy.jpg : a picture of Annecy town (more to see in Pdf file) ;

+  Annecy_link_to_osm : link to open street map and reason for chosing this area

-  Annecy_osm_wrangling.ipynb : all python queries necessary to answer project quesions ;
+  Annecy_osm_wrangling.ipynb : all python queries necessary to answer project questions ;

   PROJECT WRANGLE OPEN STREET MAP DATA.pdf : pdf file answering project questions ;

-  SmallAnnecy.osm : a reduced size osm file of Annecy area, on which I made first investigations ;
+  SmallAnnecy.osm : a reduced size osm file of Annecy area, on which we made first investigations ;

   Website list : list of main references used for project